MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/aad.md

 * Application authentication with a previously obtained valid Azure AD token, issued to Azure Data Explorer.
 * Application authentication with an Azure AD token issued for another resource.
 In this case, a trust relationship must exist between that resource and Azure Data Explorer.

-## Azure AD server application permissions
+## Azure AD permissions

-Generally, an Azure AD service application can define multiple permissions, such as read-only or read-write.
-The Azure AD client application can decide which permissions it needs when it requests an authorization token.
-As part of acquiring the token, the user is asked to authorize the Azure AD client application to act on the user's behalf, with authorization to have these permissions.
-If the user approves, these permissions are listed in the scope claim of the token issued to the Azure AD client application.
+In Azure AD, a service application can have different permissions, and the client application can decide which permissions it needs.
+When the client requests an authorization token, the user is prompted to authorize the application to act on their behalf with those permissions.
+If approved, these permissions are listed in the scope claim of the token issued to the client application.

-The Azure AD client application is configured to request the **Access Kusto** permission from the user.
-Note that Azure AD refers to the user as the *resource owner*.
+For Azure Data Explorer, the Azure AD client application is configured to request the "Access Kusto" permission from the user, who is also referred to as the "resource owner".

 ## Kusto client SDK as an Azure AD client application